|

 We were returning from a "milk

-run" to southern France when one of our bombers dropped out of formation
+run" to Toulon in southern France on April 29, 1944, when one of our bombers dropped out of formation and was lagging a short distance behind.
+As

-the Mediterranean Sea near the Anzio Beachhead, we observed several enemy
+we rounded a thunderhead out over the Mediterranean Sea near the Anzio

-aircraft coming from under the heavy cloud and doing battle with the straggler.
+Beachhead, we observed several enemy aircraft coming from under the heavy cloud

-It was all over within a few minutes and the pilot radioed that they were going
+and doing battle with the straggler.
+It was all over within a few minutes and

-of those crew members were Sgt.
-Harvey R. Houston from Elmira, New York, and
+the plane disappeared from view.
+Two of those crew members were Sgt.
+Harvey R.

-Sgt.
-August "Dutch" Regier from Los Angeles, California, who were
+Houston from Elmira, New York, and Sgt.
+August "Dutch" Regier from Los Angeles, California, who were members of my original crew.
+They and the other crew

-Shortly thereafter a strange string
+Shortly thereafter a strange string of

-of incidents began to unfold.
+incidents began to unfold.
 I had often heard that truth was stranger than

 fiction and these incidents solidified this often quoted conjecture.
 Back when